 - Arkell Street from Henley Street to approximately 942/948 Arkell Street

 - Alpine Avenue from Henley Street to Clarenda Street

 - Clarenda Street from Alpine Avenue to Mossdale Street

 - Mossdale Street from Clarenda Street to Moncton Road

 - Moncton Road from Mossdale Street to the condominium entrance between 2652A/2662B Moncton Road

 - City Easement from the condominium entrance between 2652A/2662B Moncton Road to Queensview Drive (between 2625 and 2655 Queensview Drive)

 Design assignment completion: late fall 2019

 Approved project funds to date are $800,000

-A public information session is expected to be held in the fall of 2019, to present the design drawings to the public.
-At this time attendees will be able to review the design, ask questions and provide comment on the proposed works.
+A public information session was held in the fall of 2019, to present the design drawings to the public.
+At this time attendees were able to review the design, ask questions and provide comments on the proposed works.